PieceMaker/rminions/README.md

 This project contains a Dockerfile that will install the appropriate Debian package to run the rminions package, will install the R package devtools, will install the rminions package, and finally will execute a shell script that will start a worker.
-This worker looks for the environment variables `REDIS` and `QUEUE` to know what server to connect to and what queue to listen to.
+This worker looks for the environment variables `REDIS`, `PORT`, `QUEUE`, and `USEJSON` to know what server to connect to and what queue to listen to.
 If `REDIS` is not exported, then it will default to `"localhost"`.
 Similarly, if `QUEUE` is not exported, then it will default to `"jobsQueue"`.
+Finally, `USEJSON` is either the string "true" or "false".

 To build the Docker image, clone this project locally and change directory into it.
 Then run the following: